UzairAhmad88/caculator/README.md

 # caculator
-this is my forst try to learn it.
+This is my first try to learn it.
+Author: Uzair Ahmad